salesforce/eslint-plugin-lwc/docs/rules/valid-api.md

 -   Fields and methods can't start with `on`.
 The `on` prefix is reserved to bind event handlers.
 -   Fields and methods can't start with `data`, `slot` or `part`.
 These names are reserved by LWC.
 -   Boolean properties must be initialized with `false`.
 By initializing a public property to `true`, the consumer component can't set its value to `false` via the template.
+-   Fields and methods can't contain both uppercase and underscore characters.

 ## Rule details